patilankita79/LoginBoxOverParticleJSCanvas/README.md

 # Login box over particles.js canvas
-Basic login form with particles.js in the background
+Basic login form in the foreground with particles.js in the background.
+As we hover over the particles, we will have the response that particles move out of the way.
+When we click on the background, it responds by creating more number of particles
 <hr>
 <p>
   <h4>Particle effect with circular particles</h4>